Semolina Bread Recipe

 Shape it into a boule (Panel #1 below), cover the bowl with plastic wrap, and let it rise at a warm room temperature until it has about doubled in size (Panel #2).
 This will take two to three hours.

-Tip from the wise quacker: The best ambient temperature for making bread is in the high 70s.
-If your home is cool, you can create a warm, place in two ways: 1) Turn on your oven (use the proofing function if it has one) and turn it off when it reaches 80 degrees.
-Or heat a microwave-safe cup of water in your microwave for a minute or two.
+Tip from the wise quacker: The best temperature for making bread is the high 70s.
+If your home is cool, you can create a warm place in two ways: 1) turn on your oven (use the proofing function if it has one) and turn it off when it reaches 80 degrees, or 2) heat a microwave-safe cup of water in your microwave for a minute or two.
 Remove the water and quickly add your bread dough.

 Punch the dough down and shape it into a loaf.
 Here’s a great video from the folks at King Arthur about how to shape a sandwich loaf.